-- 30 years of licensing experience encompassing both big and small pharma/biotech companies.
+- Dr. Roger Cox has 30 years of licensing experience encompassing both big and small pharma/biotech companies.

-- Formerly with J&J's Global Pharma BD Group where he negotiated over 50 commercial licence agreements.
+- Currently Sr. Consultant with Plexus Ventures, Roger was formerly Executive Director with J&J’s Global Pharma BD Group where he negotiated over 50 commercial licence agreements.

-- Know what you need to prepare and check before a negotiation.
+- What you need to prepare and check before starting a negotiation.

 Why You Should Attend